 Join a club or organization at Notre Dame College!
 This is a perfect way to socialize with other students while pursuing personal interests and developing leadership skills.

 A wide variety of clubs and groups thrive on the campus of Notre Dame College.
 Are we missing a group that you want to join?
 One of the many fabulous things about NDC is that you can start the club yourself!
-All you need to do is meet with the Director of Student Engagement & Leadership, Katie Hartman (email@example.com) or stop by her office in the Falcons’ Nest to learn more.
+All you need to do is meet with the Director of Student Engagement & Leadership Martez Glenn at firstname.lastname@example.org or stop by his office in the Falcons’ Nest to learn more.

-Below is our current list of social, academic, recreational, and communication clubs on campus!
-Check it out!
+Below is our current list of social, academic, recreational and communication clubs on campus!
+Check them out!

 - Creative Writing Club

 - Falcon Activities Board

 - Men in Nursing

 Students at Notre Dame College who are interested in joining National Pan-Hellenic Greek Organizations (often known as the “Divine Nine”) may do so through city-wide chapters.
 Although these chapters are city-wide and not installed specifically on Notre Dame’s campus, students may register their group as a student organization to be able to promote their group, reserve classrooms or other on-campus spaces, and host meetings or events on NDC’s campus.